-Acupuncture and Related Therapies for Hyperlipidemia: A Network Meta-Analysis
+Acupuncture and Related Therapies for Hyperlipidemia: A Protocol for systematic review and network meta-analysis

 Wang, X1; Li, J2; Wang, Y3; Yu, C4; He, C5; Huang, Z6; Wu, M7, Kong, L8.

 Review question / Objective: To compare and rank the clinical effects of different acupuncture and acupuncture-related therapies on patients with hyperlipidemia.